KeesCBakker/Strongly-Typed-Events-for-TypeScript/README.md

 #### Version 0.4
 Introduced the `one` method on events to subscribe only once.
 Added `sub` and `unsub` methods as shorthands for `subscribe` and `unsubscribe`.
 Added a `has` method to check if a handler has been registered.
 Now supports Node.js through npm package: `npm i strongly-typed-events`.
 Rewrote and split tests.
+0.4.2: Introduced the `clear` method on events to clear all subscriptions.

 #### Version 0.3
 Introduced signal &ndash; events that contain no data and just fire.
 The unit tests now support modules.
 The following objects and features are present in this version: